SupremeCommanderMaps/SurvivalVersus/README.md

 Not released yet

 * Changed default difficulty from EASY to NORMAL (NORMAL is a lot more difficult as the game progresses)
+* Modified lobby options are now (mostly) highlighted in the welcome message
 * Added 125% and 150% values to the Auto Reclaim option

 ## New in version 5.2